Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Model and Method

 \subsection{Normal-state Hamiltonian}

-We give a general discussion on the normal bands of the \uppercase\expandafter{\romannumeral4}-\uppercase\expandafter{\romannumeral6} semiconductors.
+We focus on the low-doping condition of the \uppercase\expandafter{\romannumeral4}-\uppercase\expandafter{\romannumeral6} semiconductors and give a general discussion on the normal bands at first.
 Since the four small Fermi surfaces are related by the $C_4$ rotation, for simplicity we can focus on the one located at $\text{L}_1$.
 Considering the symmetry constraints of the $D_{3d}$ point group, the Fermi surface can be captured by a simple single-band model

 where $m$ is the effective mass and $\mu$ is the chemical potential, with $m,\mu > 0$ for the conduction bands and $m,\mu < 0$ for the valence bands.
 In the following analysis, it makes no difference for the conduction and valence bands, and we take $m,\mu > 0$ for simplicity.
-The other symbols in Eq.\eqref{eq:normal_band} are explained as below. (i) $k_{x}$, $k_{y}$ and $k_{z}$ are the momenta defined in the local reference frame at L$_1$, as shown in Fig.\ref{fig:SnTe_intro}(b). (ii) Since the Fermi surface respects $D_{3d}$ point group symmetry, a parameter $\xi$ has been introduced to characterize the anisotropy in different directions. (iii) The subscript $s = \uparrow, \downarrow$ labels angular momentum $j_z = \pm \frac{1}{2}$ defined according to the $C_3$ rotation along the $\Gamma$-L$_1$ direction rather than the real spin, since the spin-orbit coupling in the \uppercase\expandafter{\romannumeral4}-\uppercase\expandafter{\romannumeral6} semiconductors can not be neglected. (iv) Though the single-band Hamiltonian cannot describe the nontrivial topology in the IV-VI semiconductors, it is a good approximation in the low-doping condition, considering that the orbital character on the Fermi surfaces is dominated by either the $p$ orbitals of the A-type elements or the B-type elements.
+The other symbols in Eq.\eqref{eq:normal_band} are explained as below. (i) $k_{x}$, $k_{y}$ and $k_{z}$ are the momenta defined in the local reference frame at L$_1$, as shown in Fig.\ref{fig:SnTe_intro}(b). (ii) Since the Fermi surface respects $D_{3d}$ point group symmetry, a parameter $\xi$ has been introduced to characterize the anisotropy in different directions (based on the first-principle results, we estimate $\xi$ for different kinds of \uppercase\expandafter{\romannumeral4}-\uppercase\expandafter{\romannumeral6} semiconductors and show it in Appendix \ref{appendix:parameter}). (iii) The subscript $s = \uparrow, \downarrow$ labels angular momentum $j_z = \pm \frac{1}{2}$ defined according to the $C_3$ rotation along the $\Gamma$-L$_1$ direction rather than the real spin, since the spin-orbit coupling in the \uppercase\expandafter{\romannumeral4}-\uppercase\expandafter{\romannumeral6} semiconductors cannot be neglected\cite{hsieh2012topological}. (iv) Though the single-band Hamiltonian cannot describe the nontrivial topology in the IV-VI semiconductors, it is a good approximation in the low-doping condition, considering that the orbital character on the Fermi surfaces is dominated by either the $p$ orbitals of the A-type elements or the B-type elements.